-It was a Friday night in Austin, and instead of being at a cool pop-up on East 6th or even just grabbing a decent taco, I was sitting on my floor with a half-eaten bag of HEB tortilla chips and a candle that smelled like 'rain.'
+It was a Friday night in Austin this past January, and instead of being at a cool pop-up on East 6th or even just grabbing a decent taco, I was sitting on my floor with a half-eaten bag of HEB tortilla chips and a candle that smelled like 'rain.'
 I was staring at a dating app profile of a guy whose only personality trait was 'liking IPAs' and 'being 6’2 since that matters,' and I felt that familiar, heavy thud in my chest.
 You know the one.
 The 'I’m going to be single forever and my cat is going to start judging my life choices' thud.

 Month 1: The Scripting Phase (and the 369 Method)